stanford-rc/www.sherlock.stanford.edu/src/docs/index.md

 {{ support_email }} and **mentioning Sherlock**.

-!!! important "How to submit effective support requests"
+!!! tip "How to submit effective support requests"

     To ensure a timely and relevant response, please make sure to include some additional details, such as job ids, commands executed and error messages